practicalovertone/practicalovertone.github.io/_posts/2023-08-21-harmonics.md

         Your browser does not support the video tag.
     </video>
 </div>
+<div style="margin-top: 10px;"> <!-- just a bit of space after the video --> </div>

 The original sound slowly turns from individual notes and collapses into a sound that we perceive as one note.
-In reality, there are dozens of individual notes that make up the note being sung.
+In reality, there are potentially hundreds of individual notes that make up the note being sung.

+#### We call these higher notes - harmonics

 ## Observation

-### Every note that we sing is made up of dozens of individual notes
+### Every note that we perceive is made up of dozens of individual notes which we call harmonics